TimFord13/TimFord13/README.md

 I'm a Computer Science student at Marist University.
 I would like to learn more about real-world coding practices.
-Currently, I'm working on Algorythm design and Operating Systems.
+Currently, I'm working on Algorithm analysis and a browser based operating system project!
 <!--
 **TimFord13/TimFord13** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.